Please don't hurt him, sir! He is an idiot who knows nothing about people of color!

 - Pierce Hawthorne in Community frequently makes well-intentioned comments that the other characters consider bigoted, especially in the first season.
 In this case, generational differences play a role.

-- Chris' teacher from Everybody Hates Chris often cites things about "Chris' people", but she is very compassionate and supportive.
+- Ms Morello from Everybody Hates Chris often cites things about "Chris' people", but she is very compassionate and supportive.

 - The infamous Tokyo Breakfast, a spoof sitcom pilot produced for Japan One Television, is all about this trope.
 It features a family of Japanese hip-hop fans who keep addressing each other as "my nigga."
 They clearly have no idea of the connotations and history that word has in English.
 At the end, a black delivery guy comes to ask if anyone there ordered a case of beer, and they all look up at him and joyfully shout, "We did, nigga!"